 Try wearing a compressive, wrap around knee support to help reduce the swelling.
 If symptoms do not clear up on their own then seek professional advice and have a full knee examination to identify the cause of the cyst or swelling.

 What can a sports injury specialist or doctor do?

-Be aware that lumps in the back of the knee are most likely a Popliteal Cyst but might possibly be a tumor or an aneurysm (swelling in an artery).
-If unsure always seek advise of a therapist or doctor.
+Be aware that lumps in the back of the knee are most likely a Popliteal Cyst but might possibly be a tumor or an aneurysm which is a swelling in an artery.
+If unsure always seek professional advice.